Also known as: Height and weight chart

 - If the head is growing too slowly or too quickly when measured over time.

 - When your child's measurement does not stay close to one line on the graph.
-For example, a health care provider may worry if a 6-month-old was in the 75th percentile, but then moved to the 25th percentile at 9 months, and dropped even lower at 12 months.
+For example, a provider may worry if a 6-month-old was in the 75th percentile, but then moved to the 25th percentile at 9 months, and dropped even lower at 12 months.